Neutron Stars in Scalar Torsion Theories with Nonminimal Coupling: Slowly rotating neutron stars

-where the function $\bw(r,\theta )=\Omega -\omega(r,\theta )$ is the coordinate angular velocity of the fluid seen by a freely falling observer \cite{hartle1967slowly}.
-Now we solve the above equation by decomposing $\bw$ in terms of the Legendre polynomial $ P_{l} $
+We then substitute the tetrad frame \eqref{eq_tetrad_rot} into the field equations \eqref{eq_tetFEQ}, and define the function $\omega=\Omega(1-\bar{\omega})$, where $\bar{\omega}/\Omega$ represents the coordinate angular velocity of the fluid observed by a freely falling observer \cite{hartle1967slowly}.
+We further expand $\bar{\omega}$ on the basis of the Legendre polynomial $P_{l}$ as follows: